Neutral Interest Rates

 - Former U.S. Treasury Secretary Lawrence Summers and J. Bradford DeLong, professor at the University of California, Berkley, wrote on the role that fiscal policy ought to play.

 - Robert J. Gordon, professor at Northwestern University, has written the book on the growth slowdown.
-Summers lays out the case for secular stagnation, and Ben Bernanke, the former U.S. Federal Reserve chairman, pushes back.
+Summers laid out the case for secular stagnation, and Ben Bernanke, the former U.S. Federal Reserve chairman, pushed back.
 A Bloomberg QuickTake on the subject.

 ©2018 Bloomberg L.P.